Bloc/portfolio-kami/_portfolio/06-bloccit.md

 ## Results

 All user requirements were met.
 I tested it using test cases I created as well as manually testing it.
+It was successfuly launched to Heroku. https://blooming-gorge-51473.herokuapp.com/

 ## Conclusion